AurinaBMH/GWAS_drugs/README.md

 ### Data files

 Data files required for this project are hosted on [this CloudStor repository](https://doi.org/10.6084/m9.figshare.6852911).
-Please download and unzip the data in the root directory.
+Please download and place `data` folder in the root directory.

 ### Data processing
 First, add all sub-folders to the path using startup() function from the root directory.